 - In March a used clothing business is opened in the Rocky Mountain Community to help support the Rocky Mountain Chapel.

 - Markoma Bible Academy, a four-year Christian high school that is built on the "Tom Graham Farm," opens its doors and receives the first 18 students.
-The school is located on the site of the "Old Cherokee Male Seminary."
-Virgil Ralph Dirks is the founding Director of Markoma Bible Academy.
+The school is located on the site of the "Old Cherokee Male Seminary", which burned in 1910.
+Virgil Ralph Dirks is the founding Director of Markoma Bible Academy (later serving a counselor and choral director at Markoma from 1966-1969).
 In addition to their studies and attending class, students work 15-20 hours per week on campus on the Markoma farm (which includes a dairy, hog farm and chicken houses), and in the kitchen, dining hall and laundry.
 The farm not only provides vocational training, it supplies milk, meat, eggs, vegetables, etc., for the school.